basho/basho_docs/source/languages/en/riak/ops/advanced/runtime.md

 keywords: [runtime, ops, troubleshooting]
 ---

-Riak's [[configuration system|Configuration Files]] provides a variety of parameters that enable you to fine-tune how Riak interacts with two important elements of the underlying operating system: distribution ports and
+Riak's [[configuration files]] provide a variety of parameters that enable you to fine-tune how Riak interacts with two important elements of the underlying operating system: distribution ports and OS processes/ garbage collection.

 ## Ports